Categories

 Potential duplicate registrants in VA voter list via Hamming Distance

 Using the 2022-11-23 Registered Voter List (RVL) and the 2023-01-26 Voter History List (VHL) purchased from the VA Department of Elections (ELECT) I wrote up an analysis script to check for potentially duplicated registrant records in the RVL and cross reference duplicate pairings with the VHL to identify potential duplicate votes.
-The details are summarized below.
+This was my initial attempt at quantifying the number of potentially duplicate records in the RVL, and I have since updated the code to use a more rigorous Levenshtein distance metric, as well as making improvements to the parsing routines, bugfixes, etc. The details of the Hamming distance work are summarized below, and left up here for reference.
+For the latest and up to date information, please see the newer article posted here.

 Please note that I will not publish voter Personally Identifiable Information (PII) on this blog.
 I have substituted fictitious PII information for all examples given below, and cryptographically hashed all voter information in the downloadable results file.
 I will make available the detailed information to those that have the authorization to receive and process voter data upon request (contact us).